Author: Kate Liseo

 About the author:

-Kate Liseo is a senior majoring in Psychology and minoring in Sociology as well as Environmental and Sustainability Studies.
+Kate Liseo is a senior majoring in Psychology and minoring in Sociology and Environmental and Sustainability Studies.
 After taking a Psychology course with a foundation in Environmental Studies freshman year, she became interested in looking at sustainability through a psychological lens with questions like “what aspects of the human condition brought us to this point?” or “how can we consciously allow this to continue?”
 With these questions, she hopes to continue exploring the most effective ways to change perspectives on our current mode of operation.
-Aside from interning with the Center, she is the president of the Vegan Club, a member of Alliance for Planet Earth, and sings with the Acabelles a capella group.
+Aside from interning with the Center, she is the president of the Vegan Club and a member of Alliance for Planet Earth and CofC Climate Coalition.
 Outside of school, she loves to cook, rollerblade, and forage for mushrooms.